Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Introduction

-In this Letter, we report extensive experimental evidence for a RS ground state in the first $S=\frac{1}{2}$ Heisenberg pyrochlore antiferromagnet with magnetic bond disorder, NaCdCu$_2$F$_7$.
-The inherent structural Na$^+$/Cd$^{2+}$ cationic disorder induces randomness in the Cu$^{2+}$-F$^-$-Cu$^{2+}$ magnetic superexchange pathways, forming the necessary distribution of exchange energies $J$.
+In this work, we provide conclusive evidence for a RS ground state in NaCdCu$_2$F$_7$, making it the first $S = \frac{1}{2}$ Heisenberg pyrochlore where the RS state is confirmed across multiple probes.
+The inherent structural Na$^+$/Cd$^{2+}$ cationic disorder induces randomness in the Cu$^{2+}$-F$^-$-Cu$^{2+}$ magnetic superexchange pathways, forming the necessary distribution of exchange energies $\mathcal{J}$.
 Despite the strong AF interactions ($\theta_{\mathrm{CW}}= -72$ K), no magnetic transition or global spin freezing is seen in DC magnetization, AC susceptibility, specific heat or $^{23}$Na nuclear magnetic resonance (NMR), and we confirm continued dynamics down to 58 mK via zero field (ZF) and longitudinal field (LF) muon spin relaxation ($\mu$SR) measurements.
 Convincingly, evidence of power-law scaling and data collapse can be found in each of these experimental probes.
+The strong quantum fluctuations of the $S =\frac{1}{2}$ Cu$^{2+}$ ions suppress the spin-glass freezing observed in related pyrochlore fluoride materials \cite{Kancko2023,Kancko2025,Krizan2014,Krizan2015Co,Krizan2015Ni,Sanders2017}, instead giving rise to a RS state.
+This establishes NaCdCu$_2$F$_7$ as a benchmark platform for testing theoretical predictions of 3D random singlet physics and exploring low-energy excitations, field-tuned phenomena, and exotic quantum spin-liquid behavior in three dimensions.